 • Most of the eleven wrecks in Coron are accessible to recreational divers.
 It’s a great place to earn your PADI Wreck Diver certification.

-• Cave and cavern diving require proper experience and training.
+• Cave and Cavern Diving require proper experience and training.

 If you dive Coron via a liveaboard, there’s a good chance you’ll also visit Apo Reef, the second-longest contiguous reef in the world (after the Great Barrier Reef).
 Apo Reef, not to be confused with Apo Island, is home to colorful coralscapes, a variety of reef sharks and schools of pelagic fish.